aridjayarecipes/cutesrecipes.web.app/content/post/2209-recipe-of-speedy-how-to-easily-remove-peach-plum-or-apricot-pits.md

 - "1 Peaches apricots or plums"
 - "1 Knife"
 recipeinstructions:
-- "Whether it&#39;s peaches, plums, or apricots, you can cleanly remove the pits. ※If the fruit is unripe or over-ripe, it may be hard to do."
+- "Whether it's peaches, plums, or apricots, you can cleanly remove the pits. ※If the fruit is unripe or over-ripe, it may be hard to do."
 - "For apricots, first press the knife deeply into the grain of the fruit, pressing it up against the pit, spinning the fruit slowly to cut around the fruit."
 - "Break the fruit open into two halves at the grain (like you would an avocado)."
 - "Flip the side with the pit intact upside down and press the knife into the center.
 Repeat the process from Step 2."
 - "Break apart the two halves like in Step 3."
 - "Pinch the pit and gently remove from the fruit.
 You should end up with 1 half and 2 fourths like in the picture."
 - "This is the top view.
 Peaches and plums may be a little harder to do.
-If you can&#39;t easily get the pits out, use the knife to assist)."
+If you can't easily get the pits out, use the knife to assist)."
 - "For peaches, peel them after you take the pits out.
-If it&#39;s a ripe peach, you can peel it with your hands like a banana ♪"
+If it's a ripe peach, you can peel it with your hands like a banana ♪"
 - "You can also use this method for American cherries!
-The cherry pits are small, so they&#39;re a little harder to take out and might pop."
+The cherry pits are small, so they're a little harder to take out and might pop."
 categories:
 - Recipe
 tags: